fakerybakery/fakerybakery/README.md

 You can catch me on email, I'm me [at] mrfake [dot] name.
 My Twitter is [@realmrfakename](https://twitter.com/realmrfakename) Also feel free to check out my portfolio, visit it at [mrfake.name](https://mrfake.name).

+While I code, I like to listen to news.
+Many people find this strange, however I find that I can code better while listening to something.
+But I can't write well while listening.

 </div>

 ## My Projects